2raj2raj/bitcoin-educational-content/courses/biz101/en.md

 ### Limitations of existing solutions

-The traditional payments industry represents an annual economy of approximately $2.2 trillion, roughly one-tenth of the GDP of the United States, or equivalent to the GDP of France.
+The traditional payments industry represents an annual economy of approximately $2.2 trillion, roughly one-tenth of the United States' GDP, or equivalent to the GDP of France.
 Because currencies function as permissioned networks, there is limited competition, making this "service" more akin to a tax imposed on the productive economy.
 In addition to the cost burdens it creates, there are several other limitations, as outlined below.

 | Limitation                       | Explanation                                                                                                                                                                                                                        | Impact                                                                                               |
 | -------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------- |